glotzerlab/hoomd-blue/ARCHITECTURE.md

 ### Continuous integration

 [Github Actions] performs continuous integration testing on HOOMD-blue.
-GitHub Actions compiles HOOMD-blue, runs the unit and validation, and and reports the status to GitHub pull requests.
+GitHub Actions compiles HOOMD-blue, runs the unit tests, and and reports the status to GitHub pull requests.
 A number of parallel builds test a variety of compiler and build configurations as defined above.

 Visit the [workflows] page to find recent builds.
-The pipeline configuration files are in [.github/workflows/] which are built from Jinja templates in [.github/workflows/templates/] using `make_workflows.py` which is automatically run by `pre-commit`.
+The pipeline configuration files are in [.github/workflows/] and are built from Jinja templates in [.github/workflows/templates/] using `make_workflows.py` which is automatically run by `pre-commit`.
 To make changes to the workflows, edit the templates.